Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <h2>Business Understanding</h2>
 <p text-align-last="start">
 The Business goal is  to come up with a supervized machine learning classification model, in this particular case, Logistic Regression was initially chosen, but  K-Nearest Neighbor was also tested for reasons that will be explained later.
-The output will be  binary, meaning that a player must get 1 to have high chance to win, or 0 to have very small/zero chance to win a PGA tournament.The dataset was obtained by doing web scraping in the offical website of the PGA Tour (https://www.pgatour.com/stats), which contained the statistics collected from the tournaments played since 1980.
+The output is  binary, meaning that a player must get 1 to have high chance to win, or 0 to have very small/zero chance to win a PGA tournament.The dataset was obtained by doing web scraping in the offical website of the PGA Tour (https://www.pgatour.com/stats), which contained the statistics collected from the tournaments played since 1980.
 In this particular application, the statistics used were from 2011-2021, i.e., covering only 10 years span.
 However, the potential user can easily covered the completed span (1980-2022) is desired by using the jupyter notebook attached.
 </p>

 [Jupiter Notebook used](https://github.com/Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/blob/main/notebook/Capstone_Project_Data-Copy1.ipynb)

 <h2>Data Understanding</h2>
 <p text-align-last="start">
-As mentioned before, the dataset was scraped from the offical website of the PGA Tour, covering only ten years span of turnaments (2011-2021) in this particular case. it originally consists of 27 columns and 4122 rows as shown on Figure 2.
+As mentioned before, the dataset was scraped from the offical website of the PGA Tour, covering only ten years span of turnaments (2011-2021) in this particular case. it originally consists of 27 columns and 4122 rows as shown on Figure 2. it is important to mention that the statistics were averaged yearly for each player.
 The target/dependent columns is "Win" which is binary (0=did not win and 1 = won).
 This variable is imbalanced as will be seen later, and basically indicates winning or not winning a PGA tournament during the aforementioned time span.
 </p>

 </br>